Meet the Performance Improvement Team

 Phone: 212-437-3949Email: firstname.lastname@example.org Yael is a Master Certified Health Education Specialist who works part-time as a Lead trainer and Curriculum Development Specialist at PCDC.
 Yael is a part of the Care Coordination team where she leads the creation of the Care Coordination training curriculum.
 She also is a lead trainer and travels all over the United States facilitating training for Care Coordination programs and staff.
 Yael conceptualizes and creates these trainings, using adult learning principles, and interactive methods.
 Yael has been creating, directing, and evaluating health education programming for over 15 years and has worked and consulted for a variety of public health organization.
 She holds a master’s degree in public health from the Rollins School of Public Health at Emory University in Atlanta and a bachelors of arts in history from the University of Wisconsin in Madison, Wis.

-Phone: 212-437-3948Email: firstname.lastname@example.org Michael, who provides overall support to the Performance Improvement team, has an extensive background in customer service and inventory control.
+Phone: 212-437-3948Email: firstname.lastname@example.org Michael, who provides overall support to the Clinical and Quality Partners team, has an extensive background in customer service and inventory control.
 He brings vast knowledge of the energy industry, having served as an Inventory Analyst at Star Gas for four years before joining PCDC in 2017.